sdpetrides/SAMCompare/README.md

 The script `compare.py` creates a dictionary of SAM headers objects that hold all of the records for each header.
 Each record contains a few significant fields: FLAG, MAPQ, RNAME, POS, AS, and NM.
 By comparing the header objects, SAMCompare helps to answer the following questions:

 - Alignment Differences
-	- Lists FLAG, MAPQ, RNAME, POS, AS, NM for each alignment
-	- Statistics on differences in alignments
 	- Is the mapped position different?
+	- Is the total alignment better if the mapped position has changed?
 	- Has the number if alignments per header changed?
 - Statitics for each SAM file
 	- Headers
 	- Alignments